 - Pipe Clogs – Vent pipes that are clogged by infestations, animal nests, snow or other blockage can be dangerous.
 Get a professional to clean them immediately if a clog is discovered.

 - Splitting Oil Lines – If you find splits or cracks when inspecting rubber hoses on your oil tank, those hoses need to be replaced.
 Call a professional to service your oil tank right away.

 - Burning Extra Oil – Does your oil bill seem to be going up?
 Do you suspect that you are using more oil than usual?
 There may be something wrong with your tank, and you should get it inspected right away.

-- Fuel Gauge Malfunction - Is your fuel gauge reading properly?
+- Fuel Gauge Malfunction – Is your fuel gauge reading properly?
 Does it never change positions?
 Maybe it tell you that your tank is empty when it is full, or vice-versa.
 This can lead to the mismanagement of the fuel for your furnace.
-A Greenfield oil tank repair specialist can help get the gauge fixed.
+We can help get the gauge fixed.

 - Vent Alarm Failure – Does your vent alarm go off when you fill your tank?
 If it does not it could be faulty.